Ann O’ Grady grew up in a small village in Co. Clare, on a picturesque farm surrounded by mountains and nature.

 Growing up, she spent a lot of her time outside, mostly thanks to her passion for horse riding.
-Her summer holidays, Patrizia and her family spent in Southern Italy every year to visit her grandparents and spend some weeks in the sunshine eating all the delicious food.
-Having grown up with two different cultures definitely makes it much easier now to settle into a new country.
+Patrizia spent her summer holidays every year with her family in Southern Italy, visitng her grandparents and spending some weeks in the sunshine eating all the delicious food.
+Having grown up with two different cultures has definitely made it much easier now for Patrizia to settle into a new country.

 At the age of 11, she came to Ireland for the first time and spent two wonderful weeks on a houseboat on the river Shannon.
 Looking back now, this was probably the time when she fell in love with the Emerald Isle.

-After finishing school, Patrizia spent a few months in England working in a hotel and also in Scotland, where she especially loved her visit to the Highlands which she still remembers well.
+After finishing school, Patrizia spent a few months in Scotland and England, where she worked in a hotel.
+She especially loved her visit to the Highlands which she still remembers well.
 Unfortunately though, she couldn’t catch a glimpse of Nessie!

 Patrizia likes spending her free time with friends or just with a good book.
-Being a very creative person, she also very much enjoys painting and drawing.
+She is a very creative person and she very much enjoys painting and drawing.
 With her love of nature she also developed a passion for sustainability and leading an ecoconscious life.

 Pauline Lemaire was born in a small city not far from Lille in the north of France.
 Her parents had the secret wish of living big adventures and when she reached the age of 4 they decided to move to Egypt.
 She lived there for 3 years, surrounded by huge pyramids and hieroglyphs, which made her more curious about her world and gave her the soul of an adventurer.